amarnathreddy0201/amarnathreddy0201/README.md

     e) The Problem is divided into parts and solved individually and then combined.          e) The problem is solved in an end-to-end manner.

+**46) Supervised learning is a machine learning technique that involves teaching a computer to perform tasks or make decisions by analyzing

+data and predicting outcomes.
+It's a widely used approach in business, with applications in many industries.
+Here are some examples:**

+    Finance: Supervised learning helps detect fraudulent transactions, predict stock prices, and assess creditworthiness.

+    Marketing: It helps personalize marketing campaigns, predict customer churn, and score leads.

+    Sales: It helps improve dynamic pricing models.

+    Customer service: It helps create chatbots that provide real-time recommendations and on-demand help.

+    Security: It helps identify suspicious transactions and prevent fraud.

+    Image recognition: It helps computers recognize objects in images.

+    Spam detection: It helps identify and prevent spam emails.

+    Healthcare: It helps clinicians make diagnoses and choose treatment options.

+    Manufacturing: It helps with quality control.